lgmorand/workshop-aca/_entries/03-03 monitoring.md

 Use the map to quickly get the logs of a specific micro-service, for instance, the receipts generator service:

 {% collapsible %}

-On the map, click on one micro-services, then in the side panel which opens, click on "View logs".
+On the map, click on one micro-services, then in the side panel which opens, click on `View logs`.

 ![App Insights - get logs](/media/lab2/monitor/logs-app-insights-logs-app.png)